 The maximum interest rate that credit unions will charge for an It Makes Sense loan is 1% a month or 12% a year (12.68% APR).

 You apply for an It Makes Sense loan through your local credit union.

 Joining the credit union

-If you are not already a member of the credit union you need to provide evidence of your name, address and PPS number.
-You will need:
+If you are not already a member of the credit union you will need to provide:

 - Proof of your identity - for example, a current passport, driving licence or Public Services Card

-- Proof of your address - for example, a recent household bill or recent Government-issued documentation such as a letter from the Department of Social Protection.
+- Proof of your address - for example, a recent household bill or a recent Government-issued document such as a letter from the Department of Employment Affairs and Social Protection, and

 - Your PPS number